In 2013, the U.S. Preventive Services Task Force (USPSTF) recommended that most

 means regular screenings according to the new schedule allow for ample time to detect

-Our medical policy regarding these screenings changed on January 1, 2016, and our
+Our coverage policy regarding these screenings changed on January 1, 2016, and our

 coverage will change on January 1, 2017.